chrisxfire/chrisxfire.github.io/content/notes/_net/types/reference-types/strings.md

 # Empty Strings
 Empty strings are represented as `""`
-However, to create empty strings, use the constant `String.Empty` This avoids null reference exceptions.
+However, to create empty strings, use the constant `String.Empty`.
+This avoids null reference exceptions.

 # Comparisons
 ## Case-sensitive, Ordinal Comparisons